nya3jp/tast/docs/writing_tests.md

 The `SoftwareDeps` field lists [software dependencies] that should be satisfied in order for the test to run.
 Its value should be an array literal of string literals or (possibly qualified) identifiers which are constant value.

+#### Disabling tests

+If a test has no `group:*` attribute assigned it will be effectively disabled, it will not be run by any automation.
+If a test needs to be disabled leave a comment in the test source with the reason.
+If applicable, create a bug explaining under what circumstances the test can be enabled.

 [Contacts]: https://godoc.org/chromium.googlesource.com/chromiumos/platform/tast.git/src/chromiumos/tast/testing#Test
 [attributes]: test_attributes.md